 Access to specific courses and content in Canvas might be modified, blocked, or completely removed by the instructor.
 As a result, prior to the end of each semester we recommend students consider downloading any course materials that they may need in the future.

-Note: Non-degree seeking students (e.g. certificate programs) will not be able to access Canvas after completing their program.
+Note: SCS students in non-credit certificate programs should consult the Non-Credit Student Handbook for details on how long they will be able to access Canvas after completing their program.

 Don’t see what you are looking for?

 Check out the Get Help page to connect with Canvas support.